rmarting/gitops-monorepo-sample/bootstrap/README.md

-# Bootstrapping Red Hat OpenShift Container Platform
+# GitOps Monorepo Sample - Bootstrapping Red Hat OpenShift Container Platform

 This section includes the main steps to bootstrap you OCP environment.